-- Checklists have been developed for Market Surveillance Inspectors and to assist Customs Authorities. - The Joint Action results were presented to the LVD ADCO meeting in April 2018. - The Activity Coordinator has been invited by the UK's Electrical Safety First (registered charity) to present the findings of the Joint Action to its product safety committee and possibly at its annual electrical safety conference.

-- An invitation has been received from the LVD WP to present the findings of the activity at the next meeting, scheduled for 25 June 2018. - Many products have been updated within ICSMS.
+- A checklist for blenders, mixers and toasters has been developed for Market Surveillance Inspectors and to assist Customs Authorities (it is included in Deliverable D12.3 Tools for Market Surveillance which has been approved by the European Commission). - The Joint Action results were presented to the LVD ADCO meeting in April 2018. - The Activity Coordinator has been invited by the UK's Electrical Safety First (registered charity) to present the findings of the Joint Action to its product safety committee and possibly at its annual electrical safety conference. - An invitation has been received from the LVD WP to present the findings of the activity at the next meeting, scheduled for 25 June 2018. - Many inspection findings have been updated in European Commission ICSMS database (Information and communication system for the pan-European market surveillance).